UoS-COM1001/com1001-2024-25-spr/README.md

 In weeks 6&ndash;11, the practical session will take the form of an (optional) drop-in session.

-Drop-in sessions will be held on **Tuesdays, 10&ndash;11am in Pemberton Lecture Theatre A of Regent Court**.
+Drop-in sessions will be held on **Tuesdays, 10&ndash;11am in [Regent Court, Pemberton Lecture Theatre A](https://sites.google.com/sheffield.ac.uk/pooledroomdirectory/teaching-spaces/regent-court/john-pemberton-lt-a)**.

 Here, you can talk to us about any technical problems you're experiencing with your code, or ask any other question you like (e.g., re-explaining lecture content) and we'll endeavour to help.
 This will take place in **Computer Room 3**.
 The whole room will be reserved so you can use the space to work simultaneously in your teams.